Dynamitos/Seele/README.md

 Clone the repository and initialize the dependencies with `git submodule update --init --recursive`

 *SLang library hasn't been included in the automatic build yet, so you have to manually compile that project, found in external/slang*

+## Linux notes:
+All dependencies from glfw are required: `libx11-dev, libxrandr-dev, libxinerama-dev, libxcursor-dev, libxi-dev`